diego-antonelli/crypto-tracker/README.md

 ## APIs

 The app fetches cryptocurrency data from CoinGecko using the free tier.
 For production use, consider using a more robust API or caching strategy to handle rate limits and ensure reliability.
-As this app contains free apis, not ApiKey is needed.
+As this app contains free apis, no ApiKey is needed.

 ## Installation and Usage